BlueManCZ/SIF/README.md

 Example (after you clone the respository): `pip3 install -r requirements.txt --user`

-Also make sure you have **[xdotool](https://www.mankier.com/1/xdotool)** installed.
+Also make sure you have the **[xdotool](https://www.mankier.com/1/xdotool)** installed.
 It should be available in the official repositories.

 After that, all you need to do is **clone** this repository:
 ```